 Create a new project, hold option and select File → Save.
 You’ll see a “File Format” option where you can select “Framer X (Folder).

 .framerx projects, change the extension in the Finder to .zip and double click to extract them.
 Rename the folder extension to

 .framerfx and it should get a Framer project icon.

-Make sure you are using a folder based project.
-Alternatively you can also open a .framerx file’s temporary location while the projects is opened in Framer X by selecting File → Show Project Folder….
+Make sure you're using a folder-based project.
+Alternatively, you can open a .framerx file’s temporary location while the project is opened in Framer X by selecting File → Show Project Folder.

 Use the terminal to navigate to your project location:

 Now you can install any NPM package using Yarn.